valb3r/letsencrypt-helper/README.md

 2. Declare `@Import(TomcatWellKnownLetsEncryptChallengeEndpointConfig.class)` on your configuration
 3. Define following properties in your application configuration or environment:
     1. `lets-encrypt-helper.domain` the domain to issue certificate for
-    2. `lets-encrypt-helper.contact` your contact for LetsEncrypt (i.e. your email in format `mailto:john.doe@example.com`)
+    2. `lets-encrypt-helper.contact` your contact for Let's Encrypt (i.e. your email in format `mailto:john.doe@example.com`)
 4. Configure SSL as usual for Tomcat+TLS using `server.ssl.keystore` for certificate and keys storage